DanySK/course-laboratory-of-software-systems/slides/content/01-kotlin/_index.md

 ## `infix` calls

-Kotlin is less permissive than scala:
+Kotlin is less permissive than Scala:
 * In Scala, every instance method with a single parameter can be invoked as infix operator:
 ```scala
 1 equals 1 // infix invocation of 1.equals(1)